 I am enrolled in GSLT as a PhD student since Spetember 16th, 2010.
 My interests are in creation of language resources, unsupervised methods and computational historical linguistics.
 I am also a member at CLT, the Centre for Language Technology at Göteborg.
+I am part of Digital Areal Linguistics project DAL.

 Comparative evaluation of string similarity measures for automatic language classification.